TimKod/tiegcm_orbit_interpolator/CONTRIBUTING.md

 # Contributing

-Thank you for taking the time to contribute!
+**Thank you for taking the time to contribute!**

 If you have found an issue or would like to request a new feature, please create a new issue detailing your request, or submit a pull request.

 Please adhere to the [Code of Conduct](https://github.com/TimKod/tiegcm_orbit_interpolator/blob/main/CODE_OF_CONDUCT.md) during these interactions.

-## Found an Issue?
-The code is experimental.
-If you find any bugs, problems or have any other comments to improve the code, you can help by submitting an issue via [GitHub](https://github.com/timkod/tiegcm_orbit_interpolator/issues/new).
+This code is experimental.
+If you find any bugs or experience any other problems, or if you have any other suggestions for improvements, you can help by submitting an issue via [GitHub](https://github.com/timkod/tiegcm_orbit_interpolator/issues/new).

 ## Submitting a Pull Request
 1. Make sure that the contribution you want to make is explained or detailed in a GitHub issue!
 Find an [existing issue](https://github.com/timkod/tiegcm_orbit_interpolator/issues) or [open a new one](https://github.com/timkod/tiegcm_orbit_interpolator/issues/new).